 - several operators of packaging recovery schemes in relation to unilateral conduct proceedings

 Bernd is a member of the executive committee of the College of Europe’s Global Competition Law Centre.
-In his academic capacity, he taught public law for five years at the University of Strasbourg and currently teaches European competition law at the University of Frankfurt.
+In his academic capacity, he taught public law at the University of Strasbourg and currently teaches European competition law at the University of Frankfurt.

 Bernd frequently speaks at conferences and is widely published.
 His recent publications include:

 “Umbrella pricing”, Competition Law Insight, 2014, with Melissa Gotlieb

 “How much consistency is required for cartel fines?”, Journal of European Competition Law & Practice, 2013

 “Le droit de la concurrence et la transparence: une quadrature du cercle?”, Journal de droit européen, 2012

 Bernd studied law as an undergraduate at the universities of Würzburg and Munich, holds a master’s in law from the College of Europe, is an ancien élève of the French École Nationale d'Administration, and holds a Ph.D. in international law from the Humboldt University of Berlin.